W0799009/T_Patel_WEB601Asdsignments_Cars/README.md

 separate lists by type using your pipe (You should have one loop where the type is not passed into the pipe, and at 2 separate *ngFor loops with the type set, depending how many different types you decided to use).

+Not getting the text bellow the input box.